Warrington Borough Council: Investments

 Elected members have approved a number of significant commercial investments by the local authority.
 In September 2016, Warrington Borough Council became one of the first local councils in the UK to buy clean-tech bonds in Swindon Solar Park through its owner, specialist investment management firm Rockfire Capital.

 In September 2019, the council acquired a 50% shareholding in Clydebank-based energy retailer Together Energy for £18m.
 In September 2020, Bristol Energy's brand and residential accounts – 155,000 meter points – were sold by Bristol City Council to Together Energy for £14 million.
 In August 2021, Warrington Council's total financial exposure to Together Energy was reported to be £41.2m.
 In October 2021, Ofgem issued a provisional order to several suppliers, including Together Energy, who had not made Renewables Obligation payments; Together Energy's obligation was over £12m.
 Following sharp increases in wholesale gas and electricity prices which began in autumn 2021, Together Energy Retail Ltd announced on 18 January 2022 that it was ceasing to trade.

 Other loans and investments include almost £30 million paid in stages between 2017 and 2019 for a 33% stake in Redwood Bank, a "challenger bank" which has a Warrington office.
 In 2021 a £202m loan facility, secured against commercial property, was provided to Matt Moulding, founder of Cheshire-based e-commerce business The Hut Group.

 In September 2021, the council confirmed that its borrowing had reached £1.7 billion, but that the current value of its investment assets were £2.173 billion.

+In May 2024, just after the local election, it was announced by the Government that they had commissioned a "Best Value" inspection into the council's finances.
+In June 2024 Moody's Ratings withdrew its credit rating from the council after it failed to provide accounts signed-off by an auditor.
+In January 2025, S&P Global Ratings gave the council a BBB+ credit rating with a stable outlook.